Reimagining the Future Present of Higher Education: Creating Equitable Blended Learning Experiences

 As increasingly more no-cost educational resources are available, access to materials such as digital textbooks and learning modules have become widely available and accessible to students and faculty.
 This track will discuss and showcase some of the open educational resources currently being used in various disciplines.

-This year’s Showcase will be a full day event, comprising a keynote, an enlightenment presentation, and interactive 30-minute break-out sessions (which include multimedia / technology demonstrations, best practices, research, and panel discussions).
+This year’s Showcase will be a virtual event, comprising a keynote, an enlightenment presentation, and interactive 30-minute break-out sessions (which include multimedia / technology demonstrations, best practices, research, and panel discussions).
 These presentations will center on recent, innovative, and practical technology uses in education, focusing on strategies, experiences and techniques with regards to improving student participation, performance, and engagement.

 All presentation submissions will be handled electronically.
 The presentation’s lead author will receive an email reply indicating that their submission was received.
 Authors should submit their complete submission form through the submission form.